Visual Studio Extension For Torizon

 After installation, open Visual Studio for a first configuration of the work environment for Torizon.
 After opening Visual Studio click on Continue without code:

-Directly from Visual Studio, you have access to configure important options to the Moses Service.
+Directly from Visual Studio, you have access to configure important options:

 - Backend port: The port that the Moses service will use.